nprithviraj24/jenkins-example/README.md

  - Place the downloaded file in your directory of choice and run the command from terminal/powershell/cmd:
     * cd <strong>/directory/of/your/choice</strong>
     * java -jar jenkins.war
+    * Ctrl+C to stop the server.

     PS: Please note the admin password which will be displayed in powershell
  - Open localhost:8080 in your favourite browser and paste the password.
 Further, install the plugins of your    choice.
  - Copy the <strong>jenkins.war</strong> file from <strong>/directory/of/your/choice</strong> and place it in <strong>/directory/to/tomcat/webapps</strong>
+ - Run the Tomcat server and then check: localhost:8080/jenkins (only if you haven't changed the Tomcat portnumber)
+ - For running standalone jenkins on custom port:
+    * <strong>cd /directory/of/your/choice</strong>
+    * And then run <strong>java -jar jenkins.war --httpPort=9090</strong>.
+Since by default Tomcat and Jenkins run on 8080 port.

  #### Jenkins on Tomcat

 - Starting all applications can run in a single server if we can deploy Jenkins in conventional server like Tomcat.
 - Run the tomcat by <strong>/directory/to/tomcat/bin</strong> and run the command:
         * <strong>./startup.bat</strong> for starting the server
         * <strong>./shutdown.bat</strong> for stopping the server

+#### Changing the HOME directory of Jenkins
+- Goto Users/<system-user>
+- Search for <strong>.jenkins</strong>
+- Reasons:
+    * Jenkins Home Directory contains:
+        1. All configurations
+        2. Plugins
+        3. Jobs details
+        4. Logs
+    * Why:
+        - Scalability of project might force us to move jenkins home dir to a location that has enough disk space.
+        - Project requirements.